metacpan/metacpan-puppet/modules/logrotate/README.md

  * Booleans are now used instead of the `<something>`/`no<something>` pattern. e.g. `copy` == `copy => true`, `nocopy` == `copy => false`.
- * `create` and it's three optional arguments have been split into seperate parameters documented below.
+ * `create` and its three optional arguments have been split into seperate parameters documented below.
  * Instead of 'daily', 'weekly', 'monthly' or 'yearly', there is a `rotate_every` parameter (see documentation below).

+## logrotate::conf

+You may, optionally, define logrotate defaults using this defined type.
+Parameters are the same as those for logrotate::rule.
+Using this type will automatically include a private class that will install and configure logrotate for you.

 ## logrotate::rule